Connecting with the Caribbean: living the local life

-I wandered amongst the brightly-painted buildings, and people watching from the open-air balcony of Vee Jay’s Café.
+I wandered among the brightly-painted buildings, and people watching from the open-air balcony of Vee Jay’s Café.
 The produce market — each Friday and Saturday — was alive with vocal hecklers boasting their wares, bowls piles high with mangoes, avocados and malabas (which resemble bright red pears).
-In the centre of town there’s an eclectic cluster of religious buildings including Saint Mary’s Catholic Cathedral which is topped with a series of arresting Gothic spires.
+In the center of town there’s an eclectic cluster of religious buildings including Saint Mary’s Catholic Cathedral which is topped with a series of arresting Gothic spires.

 Meet the local wildlife, across the Caribbean

 I’ve worked in travel a long time, and I know that sightings of animals — especially turtles — are rare, unpredictable and often unlikely.
 That was until I arrived in the Caribbean.

 I arrived in prime turtle laying season (from May to August) and couldn’t quite believe the amount of turtles I saw.
 Eating my lobster linguine on a beach-side restaurant in Barbados one evening, I watched a little hawksbill haul herself up onto the beach virtually underneath the restaurant to lay her eggs.
 You’ll see signs across Barbados prompting a call to a ranger once a turtle has been spotted to ensure the hatchlings are protected.